guertinlab/Nascent_RNA_Methods/README.md

 ## Complexity and theoretical read depth

 We developed `fqComplexity` to serve two purposes: 1) calculate the number of reads that are non-PCR duplicates as a metric for complexity; and 2) provide a formula and constants to calculate the theoretical read depth that will result in a user-defined number of concordant aligned reads.
 The equation accounts for all upstream processing steps.
-Over 10 milion concordantly aligned reads is typically sufficient if you have 3 or more replicates.
+Over 10 milion concordantly aligned reads is typically sufficient if you have 3 or more replicates and a genome the size/gene density of the human genome.

-For the first metrics, the input FASTQ file is preprocessed and the UMI is still included in the FASTQ DNA sequence.
+For the first metrics, the input FASTQ file is preprocessed with adapter/adapter products and inserts less than 10 removed; the UMI is still included in the FASTQ DNA sequence.
 The FASTQ file is subsampled into deciles and the intermediate files are deduplicated.
 The input and output numbers are logged in `${name}_complexity.log`.
 An asymptotic regression model is fit to the data and the total number of unique reads at 10 million read depth is printed on the resulting PDF plot.
 We recommend that at least 7.5 million reads are unique at a depth of 10 million (i.e. 75% of reads are unique if you were to align exactly 10 million reads).

 ```
 fqComplexity -i ${name}_PE1_noadap_trimmed.fastq
 ```

 We need two factors to derive the constants to calculate the theoretical read depth for a specified concordantly aligned read depth.
-First, we divide the PE1 total raw reads by processed PE1 reads that have adapter contamination and that have inserts less than 10 bases removed.
+First, we divide the total raw paired end 1 reads by processed paired end 1 reads that have adapter contamination and inserts less than 10 bases removed.
 The second value is the fraction of deduplicated reads that align concordantly to the non-rDNA genome.

 ```
 PE1_total=$(wc -l ${name}_PE1.fastq | awk '{print $1/4}')